slowphil/execso/README.md

 GNU-TeXmacs relies on external tools provided by the distribution (for instance, `Ghostscript`) and may also launch external processes for many of its possible "plugins" sessions (python, maxima, R ...)

-However, when such a process external to the Appimage is launched by TeXmacs, it must not blindly inherit the process environment of the AppImage binary, and notably not the `LD_LIBRARY_PATH` which points to libraries inside the Appimage (e.g. `freetype`) and which are most likely incompatible with the distribution's libraries expected by the external process.
+However, when such a process external to the Appimage is launched by TeXmacs, it must not blindly inherit the process environment of the AppImage binary, and notably not a `LD_LIBRARY_PATH` which would point to libraries inside the Appimage (e.g. `freetype`) and which are most likely incompatible with the distribution's libraries expected by the external process.

+# The simple solution : use a custom AppRun script

+When `linuxdeplyoqt` builds an AppImage, it recursively determines the full set of libraries to embed in the AppImage for the application to work.
+Then, it patches all these binary files so that they point to each other by their relative path.
+In principle no other action is required for the AppImage to run properly.
+In particular one does not need to set LD_LIBRARY_PATH to point inside the AppImage.
+UNFORTUANTELY, by default `linuxdeplyqt` deploys a binary AppRun that sets LD_LIBRARY_PATH=$APPDIR/usr/lib which cause some external applications to fail, as explained above.

+The simple fix is thus to replace `linuxdeplyoqt`'s default binary AppRun by a custom script, not setting LD_LIBRARY_PATH.
+This is actually enough for TeXmacs plugins to work, but I figured that only after I had the complicated solution working!
+I keep this repo around in case it can be useful for other AppImages.

-# The solution
+# The complicated solution : use this library

-This repo provides a library `exec.so` whose purpose is to restore a suitable environment for processes that are called outside of the AppImage.
+In cases where the above simple solution is not enough, this repo provides a library `exec.so` whose purpose is to restore a suitable environment for processes that are called outside of the AppImage.
 In particular it unsets the `LD_LIBRARY_PATH` that points to libraries bundled with the AppImage that may clash with the distribution's version expected by the external processes.